 Peripheral Vascular Disease (PVD) involves a narrowing of vessels that carry blood to the legs, arms, stomach or kidneys due to a build-up of fatty deposits.
 Because this condition leads to poor circulation which puts the patient at greater risk of heart attack or stroke, early detection is important.

 Study results are read by a vascular surgeon.
-If indicated, the Village Podiatry Centers’ physician refers the patient to a vascular specialist.
+If indicated, the Village Podiatry Centers’ doctor refers the patient to a vascular specialist.
 Treatment often involves lifestyle changes and/or medication.